KebsCS/League-Instant-Gifting/README.md

 # ⚠ Patched
-This app doesn't work anymore, but instant gifting is still possible by directly sending a request to the store with correct item id.
+This app hasn't been working since February 2022, but instant gifting is still possible.
+Please refrain from adding me to ask about this, as this project is not being updated.

 # League of Legends Instant Gifting